 I pick a white blooming Primrose from the ground and hold it tightly against my chest, allowing the sweet familiar scent fill my senses.
 The scent always calmed my nerves...
 And right now, I needed it.
 I slowly crouched down to my knees and rested the single delicate flower on top of my sister, Prims, memorial grave.
 I take three of my middle fingers, press them against my lips and close my eyes.
 Prim was a fighter.
 A believer.
 A symbol of hope.
 She nursed the sick back in District 13 out of pure dedication.
 Prim was always eager to help a patient in need or be an assistant to my mother.
 She cared for anyone, even if she didn't like them.
 I respect her for that.
 I couldn't do the same.
 I take the three fingers off my lips and hold them above me, towards the setting sky.

-I melt to my knees in sorrow.
-Its not fair.
-I should have been the who died, not her.
-I stood right there, useless, as I watched her burn to death.
-The flames sucked her into a place unknown.
-It was so quick, she didn't even get to say her last words to me.
-I could of swore she was going to say my name, but she just looked at me.
-Her helpless clear blue eyes locked on mine.
-And then - gone.
+"I love you" I whisper quietly, melting to my knees in desperate sorrow.
+It's not fair.
+I should of been the one to die, not her.
+I stood right there, useless, as I watched her be swallowed up by the flames.
+It was so quick.
+She didn't even get to say her last words to me.
+I could of swore she was going to scream out my name, but instead, she just looked at me.
+Those big, beautiful blue eyes boring into mine with such emptiness - and then she was gone.
 Just like that.
 My little sister is dead.
 And I did nothing to save her.